ShowcaseSoftwareLtd/showcase-workshop-apis/html-zip/README.md

 To embed an HTML .zip file into a Showcase, choose the button which will contain the web content, then set the target content type to be Document, then choose the `.html.zip` file as the target document.

-Remember, HTML .zips can only be previewed in one of the apps (iOS, Windows, or the Chrome App), once the content is correctly linked and the showcase is published.
-The webapp won't show .zips via Preview or the Showcases tab, even if the HTML .zip has been correctly linked and published.
+Remember, HTML .zips can only be previewed in one of the apps (iOS, Android, Windows, or the Chrome App), once the content is correctly linked and the showcase is published.
+The website won't show .zips via Preview or the Showcases tab, even if the HTML .zip has been correctly linked and published.

 For assistance with any of the above, hit up support@showcaseworkshop.com.